jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 ---
-layout: article
+layout:     post
 title:      "Designing the Future of Public Media"
-categories: publicmedia
-image:
-  teaser: storytelling-workshop_leaders.jpg
-  feature: storytelling-workshop-pan.jpg

-tags:
-- public media
-- storytelling
-- journalism
-- innovation
-- technology
+subtitle:   "A report from Detroit"
+date:       2015-05-03 12:00:00
+author:     "Jack Brighton"
+header-img: "img/storytelling-workshop-pan.jpg"
 ---

 Those of us who work professionally at a public TV or radio station have been grounded in an environment shaped by the prerogatives of broadcasting.
-We understand ourselves as trustees of an invaluable and limited public resource, namely the airwaves licensed to us by the federal government for the purpose of serving the “[public interest, convenience and necessity](http://govinfo.library.unt.edu/piac/novmtg/pubint.htm).”
+We understand ourselves as trustees of an invaluable and limited public resource, namely the airwaves licensed to us by the federal government for the purpose of serving the '[public interest, convenience and necessity](http://govinfo.library.unt.edu/piac/novmtg/pubint.htm).'

 Public broadcasting in the United States was founded officially with the [Public Broadcasting Act of 1967](http://www.cpb.org/aboutpb/act/), so we’re coming up on our Semicentennial in 2017.
 But in the longer sweep, use of the electromagnetic spectrum by non-profit broadcasters for community and educational purposes is as old as the first [audion tube ](http://en.wikipedia.org/wiki/Audion).